azmataliakbar/Hello_Coders/README.md

 4. *Step 4: Test with Various Strings*
    - Test the function with both palindromes and non-palindromes to verify that it works as expected.

+# Day-15

+### Question 29: Anagrams

+*Problem:*
+Write a TypeScript function areAnagrams(str1: string, str2: string): boolean that checks if two strings are anagrams of each other.
+An anagram is a word or phrase formed by rearranging the letters of another word or phrase using all the original letters exactly once.

+*Hints:*

+1. *Normalize Case:*
+   - Convert both strings to lowercase to ensure that the comparison is case-insensitive.
+   - Traverse each character of the strings and convert uppercase characters to lowercase.

+2. *Count Characters:*
+   - Use a fixed-size data structure like an array to count the occurrences of each character in both strings.
+Since we're only dealing with lowercase letters, an array of size 26 (for 'a' to 'z') will suffice.
+   - Initialize two arrays (or two objects with 26 keys) to keep track of character frequencies for each string.

+3. *Compare Character Counts:*
+   - After populating the frequency arrays for both strings, compare them to determine if they are identical.
+   - If they match, then the two strings are anagrams; otherwise, they are not.

+4. *Edge Cases:*
+   - Check if the strings have different lengths initially.
+If they do, they cannot be anagrams.
+   - Handle empty strings as valid anagrams of each other.

+### Question 30: Reverse Words in a Sentence

+*Problem:*
+Write a TypeScript function reverseWords(sentence: string): string that reverses the words in a given sentence.
+For example, if the input is "Hello world", the output should be "world Hello".

+*Hints:*

+1. *Identify Word Boundaries:*
+   - Traverse the sentence character by character.
+   - Detect the start and end of each word by identifying spaces or the start/end of the string.

+2. *Extract Words:*
+   - Use indices to keep track of where each word starts and ends.
+   - Build an array of words from these indices by manually copying characters into new strings.

+3. *Reverse the Order of Words:*
+   - After extracting the words, create a new array to hold them in reverse order.
+   - Iterate through the original array of words from the end to the beginning and insert them into the new array.

+4. *Reconstruct the Sentence:*
+   - Concatenate the reversed array of words into a single string, ensuring that words are separated by spaces.

+5. *Edge Cases:*
+   - Handle multiple spaces between words by treating consecutive spaces as single separators.
+   - Consider sentences with leading, trailing, or multiple spaces.

+### Detailed Steps:

+*Anagrams:*

+1. *Normalize Case:*
+   - Convert each character to lowercase.
+   - Example: Convert "Listen" and "Silent" to "listen" and "silent".

+2. *Count Characters:*
+   - Use an array of size 26 for lowercase letters.
+   - Traverse the first string and increment counts in the array for each character.
+   - Traverse the second string and decrement counts in the array for each character.
+   - If the array contains only zeroes after processing both strings, they are anagrams.

+3. *Compare Counts:*
+   - After processing both strings, ensure that the frequency counts match exactly.

+*Reverse Words in a Sentence:*

+1. *Identify Word Boundaries:*
+   - Loop through the sentence and track the start of a word when encountering a non-space character.
+   - Track the end of a word when encountering a space or the end of the sentence.

+2. *Extract Words:*
+   - Use substring operations to extract words between the tracked start and end indices.
+   - Store these words in an array.

+3. *Reverse Order:*
+   - Use a loop to iterate from the end of the word array to the beginning, adding each word to a new array.

+4. *Reconstruct Sentence:*
+   - Build the final string by joining words from the reversed array with spaces between them.

+# Day-16

+### Question:31 *Sum of Even Numbers from Multiple Arrays*

+*Problem Statement:*
+You are given three arrays of integers.
+Write a function sumEvenNumbers(arr1: number[], arr2: number[], arr3: number[]): number[] that calculates the sum of all even numbers in each array.
+The function should return a new array containing the sum of even numbers from each of the three arrays.

+*Example:*
+typescript
+sumEvenNumbers([1, 2, 3, 4], [5, 6, 7, 8], [9, 10, 11, 12]) // [6, 14, 22]
+sumEvenNumbers([2, 4, 6], [1, 3, 5], [10, 20, 30]) // [12, 0, 60]
+sumEvenNumbers([11, 13, 15], [2, 4], [8, 10, 12]) // [0, 6, 30]

+*Hint:*
+- Iterate through each array and sum up only the even numbers.
+- Store the sum for each array in a new array.
+- Return the new array containing the sums

+### Question:32 *Concatenate Strings from Arrays*

+*Problem Statement:*
+You are given three arrays of strings.
+Write a function concatenateFirstLetters(arr1: string[], arr2: string[], arr3: string[]): string[] that extracts the first letter of each string in the arrays, concatenates these letters for each array, and returns a new array containing the concatenated strings.

+*Example:*
+typescript
+concatenateFirstLetters(["apple", "banana", "cherry"], ["dog", "elephant", "frog"], ["grape", "honeydew", "kiwi"])
+// ["abc", "def", "ghk"]

+concatenateFirstLetters(["sun", "moon"], ["star", "planet"], ["galaxy", "comet"])
+// ["sm", "sp", "gc"]

+concatenateFirstLetters(["table", "chair", "lamp"], ["carpet", "curtain", "sofa"], ["desk", "shelf", "cabinet"])
+// ["tcl", "ccs", "dsc"]

+*Hint:*
+- Iterate through each string in the arrays, extract the first letter, and concatenate them.
+- Store the concatenated result for each array in a new array.
+- Return the new array containing the concatenated strings.

+# Day-17
+### Question 33: *Calculate the Product of Odd Numbers*
+Write a function productOfOdds(numbers: number[]): number that takes an array of numbers as input.
+The function should calculate the product of all odd numbers in the array and return the result.
+If there are no odd numbers, return 1.

+*Example:*
+typescript
+console.log(productOfOdds([2, 3, 5, 6])); // Output: 15
+console.log(productOfOdds([2, 4, 6, 8])); // Output: 1

+*Hint:* Traverse through the array, multiply the odd numbers, and handle the case where no odd numbers are present.

+---

+### Question 34: *Find the Longest Word in a Sentence*
+Write a function findLongestWord(sentence: string): string that takes a string sentence as input.
+The function should return the longest word in the sentence.
+If there are multiple words with the same length, return the first one.

+*Example:*
+typescript
+console.log(findLongestWord("The quick brown fox jumps over the lazy dog")); // Output: "jumps" console.log(findLongestWord("I love coding in TypeScript")); // Output: "TypeScript"

+*Hint:* Split the sentence into words, compare their lengths, and return the longest one.